laufergall/movies-knowledgegraph/README.md

 curl -u <API_KEY>: https://storage.scrapinghub.com/items/417389/1/6/0/contact
 ```

+# Backend

+You can access the Swagger UI of Flask-RESTPlus backend under  `http://localhost:8001/`.

+Here, you can use the different endpoints to retrieve data from the MongoDB database.

 # Tests

-After installing `requirements_tests.txt`, tests can be run by:
+After installing `requirements_tests.txt`, tests for scrapy can be run by:

 ```bash
 cd scrapy/kinoprogramm